crowdlingo/course/src/speaking/countryside.md

 ## Vocabulary

 <vocab-list>
+- exercise
+  - put to use
+- Absolutely
+  - completely and without qualification
 - countryside
   - rural regions
 - significantly
   - in a statistically significant way
-- pollution
-  - undesirable state of the natural environment being contaminated with harmful substances as a consequence of human activities
-- exposure
-  - vulnerability to the elements

 <!-- blank -->